 Tutoring can provide valuable assistance and often may be key to academic success.
 The Office of Tutorial Services (L-605) provides well-trained tutors to help with most subjects.
 All tutoring is free.
 Hours are Monday-Thursday 9-8:15pm, Friday 8-4pm.
-Contact them at (718) 368-5118 as early in the semester as possible to ensure you get the services you need.
+Contact them at (718) 368-5118, as early in the semester as possible to ensure you get the services you need.

 Nursing course tutors are scheduled each semester.
-Dates and times are posted on Blackboard.
+Dates and times are posted on each course Blackboard site and on the door of the Nursing Resource Lab (M-421).